 - Mix the flours, oil, baking powder, salt, and water.
 Add enough water to make a dough that can be handled and rolled.
 Then allow the mixture to rest for about 10 minutes.
 Divide it in two, and roll out one of the flatbreads on a floured work surface.
 Transfer to a baking pan or pizza dish and with a pastry brush or your fingers, coat the dough with a small amount of olive oil.

 - In a large bowl, toss the asparagus, radish slices, lemon juice, and garlic.

-- Then top the dough with the asparagus mixture and bake at 400 degrees F for about 16 minutes.
-Without removing from the oven, add the sliced strawberries, a handful of parsley, and a drizzle of honey, and then bake for an additional 3-4 minutes, just to warm the ingredients.
+- Then top the dough with half the asparagus mixture and bake at 400 degrees F for about 16 minutes.
+Without removing from the oven, add half the sliced strawberries, a handful of parsley, and a drizzle of honey, and then bake for an additional 3-4 minutes, just to warm the ingredients.